o-frolova/o-frolova/README.md

 <div>
 <h2 align=""> ✌️ Hello, I'm Olga</h2>
-I currently has a bachelor's degree in spatial training "Applied Mathematics and Informatics", which I received at the National Research University Higher School of Economics.
+I currently has a bachelor's degree in "Applied Mathematics and Informatics", which I received at the National Research University Higher School of Economics.
 I actively study various aspects of mathematical modeling, statistics, algorithms and programming.
 In addition, I participated in projects to develop ML and DS solutions for business problems.
 <p> </p>

 - 🤩 I always try to explore and learn something new